Pope laments 'hostility and prejudice' with Cypriot Orthodox

 Christianity first spread to Cyprus in 45 A.D., when the Apostle Paul converted the island’s Roman governor, Sergius Paulus, while on the first stop of his first mission to spread the faith.
 The Cypriot Church was itself said to have been founded by another apostle, Barnabas.

-Francis has made Cyprus’ connection to the roots of Christianity a focal point of his visit.
+Francis has made Cyprus’ connection to the roots of Christianity a focal point of his visit, which ends Saturday when he heads to Greece.
 Cypriot Church leaders are keen to strengthen ties with the Holy See since minority Christian communities in nearby countries fear that their faith is under attack amid armed conflicts.

 Cyprus itself carries the scars of war.
 The nation divided along ethnic lines in 1974 when Turkey invaded following a coup aimed at uniting the island with Greece.
 After the ethnic split, 170,000 Christians fled the breakaway Turkish Cypriot north, where churches, monasteries and other Christian monuments have been destroyed.